vadim0x60/relayer/README.md

 # Relayer

-An API that suggests potential stopover cities between a given pair of cities based only on their location and population.
+An API that suggests potential stopover cities between a given pair of cities very fast, based only on their location and population.
 Try it out (and read Swagger documentation) [here](relay-er.herokuapp.com).
 To spin up your own version, see `config.clj`

 ## License